Triffin v. Pomerantz Staffing Services, LLC

 Our resolution of the application of N.J.S.A.
 12A:3-302(a)(1), and the claim that

-Friendly was a holder in due course, is illuminated by our earlier decision in
+Friendly was a holder in due course, is illuminated by our earlier

-Triffin v.
+decision in Triffin v.
 Somerset Valley Bank, 343 N.J.
 Super.
 73 (App.
 Div.
-2001).
-There, we

-like here, he was assigned the rights of a check cashing entity to sue on dishonored
+plaintiff where, like here, he was assigned the rights of a

-checks.
-The checks in Somerset Valley were allegedly issued by Hauser Co., which in the
+allegedly issued by Hauser Co., which in the ordinary course of its business, signed

-ordinary course of its business, signed its checks through the use of a facsimile
+its checks through the use of a facsimile signature, like Pomerantz.
+While Hauser

-signature, like Pomerantz.
-While Hauser argued that the checks were unauthorized and
+argued that the checks were unauthorized and forged, we also recognized that

-forged, we also recognized that Hauser failed to oppose plaintiff's summary judgment
+Hauser failed to oppose plaintiff's summary judgment motion with

-facsimile signature."
+signature."
 Id. at 85.
 In the absence of any question or irregularity

 about the checks themselves or the circumstances surrounding the transactions, we

-concluded in Somerset Valley that plaintiff's assignor was a holder in due course
+concluded in Somerset Valley that plaintiff's assignor was a holder in due

-as defined by N.J.S.A.
+course as defined by N.J.S.A.
 12A:3-302(a)(1).
-The case at hand, however, presents the obverse
+The case at hand, however,

-contains undisputed evidence that the checks were counterfeit, and appeared to be so,
+the record here contains undisputed evidence that the checks were counterfeit, and

-when presented to Friendly, plaintiff's assignor.
+appeared to be so, when presented to Friendly, plaintiff's assignor.

 |

-In this earlier case, the defendant was held liable for losses claimed by the
+In this earlier case, the defendant was held liable for losses

-Holder in Due Course.
+claimed by the Holder in Due Course.

 In this instance, Hauser was not using checks with security features that could be used